spikeysnack/AllTheStrings/README.md

 This functional approach ensures that data is only changed permanently when you want it to be; the original string is always available for use.

-Most of string formatting is in the output stage, usually the original string is used again in its original form or discarded after that.
+Most string formatting is done in the output stage.
+Usually the original string is used again in its original form or discarded after that.

-This may not be the fastest or most efficient way to work with strings, but it is the safest, and often the easiest.
+This might not be the fastest or most efficient way to work with strings, but it is the safest, and often the easiest.

-The STL std::string class already has optimized assignment and copying built in, so unless you are creating huge strings
+The STL *std::string* class already has optimized assignment and copying functions built in so unless you are creating huge strings
-( and then you should write your own huge string library) there  should be no problem with speed or memory.
+(and if so you should write your own huge string library) there  should be no problems with speed or memory.

-All the AllTheStrings functions are enclosed in the namespace AllTheStrings.
+All the *AllTheStrings* functions are enclosed in the namespace *AllTheStrings*.
-It is included automatically when including the AllTheStrings.h header.
+It is included automatically when including the *AllTheStrings.h* header.

 You can just call the functions without any preamble.